 For the CalPERS pension liability, the City Council adopted a strategy to contribute a significant lump-sum contribution of \$10.0 million (General Fund) in Fiscal Year 2017-18, as well as proportionate contributions from other funds.
 This contribution is included in the valuation of June 30, 2018.
 As part of this strategy, an additional \$10.0 million General Fund payment is proposed from future Google Parking Lease revenues, as well as proportionate contributions from other funds.
-These lease payments are on a calendar-year basis and began January 2021 with \$1.0 million available to contribute to CalPERS in Fiscal Year 2020-21; however, the City will make the contribution the fiscal year after funds are received.
-Therefore, the \$1.0 million in lease payments received in Fiscal Year 2020-21 is budgeted as a CalPERS contribution in Fiscal Year 2021-22.
-Staff has recommended making additional lump-sum payments to CalPERS when possible to address this unfunded liability, and for Fiscal Year 2021-22, an additional contribution of \$1.0 million from the Fiscal Year 2020-21 carryover is included.
-This results in a total \$2.0 million contribution to CalPERS from the General Non-Operating Fund, as well as proportional shares from other funds in Fiscal Year 2021-22.
+These lease payments are on a calendaryear basis and began January 2021 with \$1.0 million available to contribute to CalPERS in Fiscal Year 2020-21; however, based on staff's recommendation last fiscal year, the City will make the contribution the fiscal year after funds are received.
+Therefore the \$1.0 million in lease payments received in Fiscal Year 2020-21 will be budgeted as a CalPERS contribution in Fiscal Year 2021-22.
+Staff has recommended making additional lump-sum payments to CalPERS when possible to address this unfunded liability, and for Fiscal Year 2021-22, staff is recommending an additional contribution of \$1.0 million from the Fiscal Year 2020-21 carryover.
+This results in a total \$2.0 million contribution to CalPERS from the General Non-Operating Fund, as well as proportional shares from other funds.

 For other post-employment benefits (OPEB), or retirees' health obligation, the City has made great strides toward funding the actuarial accrued liability (AAL).
-The liability was last calculated as of June 30, 2019 along with projections for five years.
+The liability was last calculated as of July 1, 2019 along with projections for five years.
 For Fiscal Year 2021-22, the estimated actuarial accrued liability (AAL) is \$157.0 million using a 6.25% discount rate.
-The City is fully funded based on assets as of June 30, 2021 of \$174.5 million.
-However, the liability will again be updated as of June 30, 2021 with the next actuarial update prepared during Fiscal Year 2021-22.
-Previously, all funds other than the GOF had contributed their full share of the unfunded AAL (UAAL), and although in total the City is fully funded, the GOF share is not.
+It is estimated the City will be fully funded with estimated assets as of June 30, 2021 of \$164.6 million.
+However, the liability will again be updated as of July 1, 2021 with the next actuarial update prepared during Fiscal Year 2021-22.
+Previously, all funds other than the GOF had contributed their full share of the unfunded AAL (UAAL), and although in total the City is estimated to be fully funded, the GOF share is not.
 Staff will be analyzing the GOF liability and possibly transferring funds back to other funds for more level funding share.
 As noted in the table above, to reduce the GOF share of its UAAL, a total of \$11.5 million in additional funds have been budgeted and transferred towards this liability since Fiscal Year 2014-15.

-The following table includes the projected revenues and adopted expenditures by category for Fiscal Year 2021-22 and projections for the subsequent Forecast years.
+The following table includes the projected revenues and recommended expenditures by category for Fiscal Year 2021-22 and projections for the subsequent Forecast years.
 As stated previously, this Forecast was prepared assuming the earliest recovery period will start this summer for certain categories, such as sales tax and other local taxes, but other revenue categories are not expected to recover fully until well into the subsequent Forecast years.